asher-epstein-42/objdetector/README.md

 - `-v`: Enables verbose mode for detailed output.
 - `-s`: Displays images while searching.
 - `-a`: Enables advanced search mode for improved accuracy.
+- `-c` store a copy of the original image.